benricket/ros2-multi-robot-sampling/README.md

 ```

 If no value is provided, the default value of 2 robots is used.
 This still requires the sim controller be used via `ros2 run adaptive_sample sim_controller.py` to initiate the simulation.

+### Parameter Tuning

+Note that the parameters describing the reward function (weight of mean, variance, distance penalty, and dispersion reward terms) are not currently tuned well and may need to be adjusted for good performance.
+These can be adjusted as ROS parameters when the simulation is running, e.g. `ros2 param set /orchestrator dispersion_weight 0.1`

+All these parameters are part of the orchestrator node, and are called mean_weight, war_weight, distance_weight, and dispersion_weight.

 ### Challenges & Next Steps